ulysses-camara/ulysses-curiosity/README.md

 ```

 #### Huggingface transformers example
-The process shown in the previous example should be pretty much universal for any `torch.nn.Modules`, incluing Huggingface's transformers (in PyTorch format).
-We will repeat the procedure shown previously, but this time probing a pretrained BERT model for Token Classification.
+The process shown in the previous example should be pretty much universal for any `torch.nn.Modules`, which includes Huggingface's transformers (in PyTorch format).
+We will repeat the procedure shown previously to probe a pretrained BERT model for token classification, but this time a little bit faster with the details:
 ```python
 # (1): import needed packages.
 import functools